 The CurrentBody Skin LED Eye Perfector is our top pick because it treats the entire eye zone at once instead of asking you to trace a handheld around each eye.
 According to CurrentBody, it combines red and near-infrared LEDs in a light, flexible mask that rests on the cheekbones and brow, so the LEDs sit over crow’s feet, under-eye hollows, and the puffy areas without you holding anything.
 Sessions are short — around 3-4 minutes — and a built-in timer stops it automatically, which makes the several-times-a-week routine effortless.
 It is strictly an eye-area device and the results are cosmetic and gradual, but for consistent, hands-free treatment of the delicate skin around the eyes, nothing here is easier to actually use.
 For full-face coverage, see our best red light therapy mask guide.

-2. Dr. Dennis Gross DRx SpectraLite EyeCare Pro — Best Dedicated Eye Device
+2. Dr. Dennis Gross DRx SpectraLite EyeCare Max Pro — Best Dedicated Eye Device

 • Purpose-built wired device shaped to sit under and around the eyes.